 Metal crowns use gold alloy or silver-colored metals.
 These types of crowns are best for the back teeth because they use harder materials.
 However, metal crowns are more noticeable.

-Porcelain fused to metal or PFM crowns provide the strength of metal and the natural look of porcelain.
+Porcelain-fused-to-metal or PFM crowns provide the strength of metal and the natural look of porcelain.
 While these crowns are strong, the metal inside them can still show at the gum line.

 When Do You Need a Dental Crown?

+A crown is a great option for patients with damaged, infected, or worn teeth.
 You might need a dental crown for several reasons:

 The Dental Crown Procedure in Chicago, IL